RuiFilipeCampos/git-datasets/README.md

 git commit index.py
 ```

-This will execute the `get_dataset_from_web` method and backup the files in a cache.
+This will execute the `get_dataset_from_web` method and backup the files in a cache, they are also symlinked to the `image/` and `segmentation/` folders (which are fields in the schema)

 6. To perform transformations on the dataset: